The short traverse out right to start pitch 4.

 : ... : Block Ridge

 This route ascends a clean pillar that forms a south facing wall on the western aspect of Block Ridge.
 The crux is the first pitch which more than anything else is very sustained 11- climbing.
 It might be the longest and most sustained crack pitch in the Sandias.
 No joke, there is a 100+ft section of crack climbing without a single no hands stance.
 There are a couple of crux sections that are a bit more technical in the middle, clearing the bulge and a few body lengths above it as well as an...[more]
-Browse More Classics in NM
+Browse More Classics in New Mexico

 By Chris Wenker